dilan-dio4/easybase-website/_posts/2020-09-15-EasyBase-data-types.markdown

 # Location
 <hr />

-#### Locations are coordinates that can be used to perform geospatial queries.
-EasyBase provides a visual way to create these object using Google Maps API.
+#### Locations are stored as coordinates that can be used to perform geospatial queries.
+EasyBase provides a visual way to create these object using Maps API.

 <br />